clairemation/coolgebra-js/README.md

 You can nest operations:
 <br/>$([3,4]).plus ($([1,1]).times(3).$$) .$$

-(Spaces added for clarity, delete in actual code) as long as each nested sequence begins and ends with $() and .$$.
+as long as each nested sequence begins and ends with $() and .$$.
+(Spaces added for clarity, delete in actual code.)